Yirios/unmanic-plugins/README.md

 ## Instructions

-A better transcoding workflow for network streaming.
+This repository is aim to build a better transcoding workflow for network streaming.
+1. select streams
+2. transcode
+3. rename file

 ### Repo URL:
 <!-- Replace the below link with your own repo URL (found in the 'repo' git branch) -->